tuplex/tuplex/doc/source/gettingstarted.rst

 Alternatively, you can write your pipeline in a file :file:`pipeline.py` and execute it via ``python3 pipeline.py``.

 Tuplex can be also used in Jupyter notebooks.
+Our Docker container exposes the notebook at ``localhost:8888``.

 .. image:: img/jupyter.png
   :scale: 40 %